DE-TUM/rdf-subgraph-sampler/README.md

 # rdf-subgraph-sampler
 Sampling approach to obtain conjunctive queries from RDF knowledge graphs and their cardinality.
-The tool supports both endpoint-based and in-memory generation methods for extracting star and path-shaped query patterns.
+The tool supports both endpoint-based and in-memory generation methods for extracting star, path, and arbitrary complex query patterns.

 ## Preparation
 * Clone the repository
 * Install the required Python libraries: `tqdm` and `requests`
 * For endpoint-based generation: Load the RDF knowledge graph in a SPARQL endpoint
-* For in-memory generation: Have your RDF file available locally (supports .nt format)
+* For in-memory generation: Have your RDF file available locally (supports .nt format) (but you also need to load it if you want to calculate cardinalities)
+* We recommend using in-memory generation whenever feasible, it is sgnificantly faster

 ## Usage